Asthraris/3D-Graphics-Engine-Using-OpenGL/README.md

 # ⚙️ Asthrarisine Engine — A High Performance Graphics Engine Powered by Modern OpenGL 4.6
 #    Created by Aman Gupta

-> A cross-platform, performance-first graphics engine built entirely with modern OpenGL 4.6,featuring Advanced GPU Instancing by single draw call using 'glMultiDrawIndirectInstanced()' containing ECS-based architecture, and in-editor scene manipulation.
+> A cross-platform, performance-first graphics engine built entirely with modern OpenGL 4.6 utilizing its Graphics Pipeline ,featuring Advanced GPU Instancing by single draw call using 'glMultiDrawIndirectInstanced()' containing ECS-based architecture, and in-editor scene manipulation.
 Designed for real-time 3D rendering, asset streaming, and extensibility.

 ---